FAQs

 throws a ResourceNotFound

-error when loading a model logged with MLflow 2.x.
+error when loading a model created with MLflow 2.x.
 What's wrong?

 For example, the following code fails to load the model in MLflow 3.x since the model artifacts are NOT stored as run artifacts: